kjaerb/node-trustpilot-scrapper/readme.md

 There's a lot of metadata we might not want to use.
 The most important files are the once that have the "Review" type.

+To get started, you should branch out to the `dev` branch, and work from there.
+Here you can add and push all of the changes that you want.
+When we want to merge them into main, we'll create a pull request.
+To see how to branch out, checkout the git section.

 ## Git
 This project also allows you to try some version control with Git.
 If you don't already have Git installed, you can install it from <a href="https://git-scm.com/downloads" target="_blank">here</a>.
 Git (And github or other sites) allows you to upload and version your code, such that you can go back in time or branch out and work with multiple people.
 I've already setup a git project in this directory by running `git init`.
 This simply creates an empty git repo in a ".git" folder.
 This folder is hidden by default, but you can see it by running `dir -h` in the cmd (On unix `ls -a`).
 This folder simply holds some metadata about the git settings.